 Avoid staying in bed to sleep when you are not tired.

-For example, if you have been in bed for about 20 minutes and have not slept, leave the room and do something else relaxing like reading or listening to music for 30 mins to 1 hour, then get back into bed.
+For example, if you have been in bed for about 20 minutes and have not slept, leave the room and do something else relaxing, like reading or listening to music for 30 minutes to 1 hour, then get back into bed.

 Never have late evening naps!
 The best time to nap if you are into that is early in the afternoon.